ihsanharimurti/ihsanharimurti/README.md

 ### 💼 Projects and Highlights
 Here are some of the projects I'm proud of:
-- 🤖 **Automatic Surface Vessel (ASV)**: A robotic vessel with object detection using YOLO and GPS waypoint navigation.
+- 🤖 **Autonomous Surface Vessel (ASV)**: A robotic vessel with object detection using YOLO and GPS waypoint navigation.
 - 📱 **Skintone Harmony**: An AI-based mobile app that detects skin tone, developed as part of Bangkit Academy 2024.
 - 🕹️ **4-DOF Robotic Arm**: A robotic arm prototype built with ESP32 and controlled via ROS2.
 - 💻 **GitHub Friend App**: A Kotlin-based app to browse GitHub users, with dark mode and favorite user features.